E-3 Visa Mental Health Counseling Jobs

 Negotiate who handles the LCA and filing paperwork

 Many private practices want to sponsor but don't know where to start.
-Bring the process to them: use Migrate Mate's E-3 filing service to handle your LCA and visa paperwork, reducing the burden on employers unfamiliar with E-3 requirements.
+Bring the process to them: use Migrate Mate's E-3 filing service to handle your LCA and visa paperwork, reducing the burden on employers unfamiliar with E-3 visa requirements.

 Distinguish E-3 from H-1B when approaching smaller clinics